arnehuang/arnehuang.github-io/_posts/2018-09-14-The Absurdity of Veganism.md

 "I'm not saying _you_ have to be vegan.
 I'm saying I do it because it's what I _believe_ in."

-Sure, but you claim that to be vegan because you believe it reduces suffering.
+Sure, but you claim to be vegan because you _believe_ it reduces suffering, specifically, animal suffering.

 It seems that you're introducing human suffering...
 - in the farmers that grow the livestock you refuse to eat